rjferguson21/big-bang/docs/default_credentials.md

 # Credentials for Big Bang Packages

 This document includes details on credentials to access each package in a default install (without SSO).
-Note that some packages called out do not have built in auth, but do provide auth mechanisms when used with SSO/Authservice.
-It is safe to assume that any packages not listed here either have no need for authentication or use different methods (ex: velero require kubectl access).
+It is safe to assume that any packages not listed in the two categories below either have no need for authentication or use different methods (ex: velero require kubectl access).

-## Packages with no built in authentication
+## Packages with SSO but no built in authentication

+The below applications provide no authentication by default but can be auth-protected with the use of SSO and authservice:

-- Jaeger (can use authservice + SSO)
+- Jaeger
-- Prometheus (can use authservice + SSO)
+- Prometheus
-- Alertmanager (can use authservice + SSO)
+- Alertmanager

 ## Packages with built in authentication

+The applications in the table below provide both SSO and built in auth.
+The table gives default credentials and ways to access and/or override those.

 | Package (Application) | Default Username | Default Password | Additional Notes |
 | --------------------- | ---------------- | ---------------- | ---------------- |